Erik Møse: Human rights expert

 Møse has published extensively in the field of human rights.
 He led the committee that published the Norwegian Official Report 1993:18 on human rights.

 Møse was head of department in the Norwegian Ministry of Justice and the Police until 1986; deputy judge, Supreme Court advocate at the Solicitor General's Office from 1986 to 1993; and presiding judge at Borgarting Court of Appeal in Oslo from 1993 to 1999.

 Møse became Vice President of the International Criminal Tribunal for Rwanda (ICTR) in 1999, then President in 2003, succeeding Navanethem Pillay.

 Møse was President of the ICTR from 2003 to 2007.
 As of 2009, he was the Presiding Judge in Trial Chamber I of the ICTR.

 In 2008 he was named as a Supreme Court Justice of Norway.
 In 2011 he was elected judge at the European Court of Human Rights.
 He resumed his Supreme Court chair in 2018.

 Personal life

-Møse is married and has two children, who both attended International School Moshi Arusha Campus and International School Moshi.
+Møse is married and has two children, who both attended Kilimanjaro and Arusha Campuses of International School Moshi.